-"I understand that information I provide regarding current and/or previous employers may be used, and those employees) will be contacted, for the purpose of investigating my safety performance history as required by 49 CFR 391.23(d) and (e).
-1 understand that I have the right to:
+"I understand that information I provide regarding current and/or previous employers may be used, and those employer(s) will be contacted, for the purpose of investigating my safety performance history as required by 49 CFR 391.23(d) and (e).
+I understand that I have the right to:

-This certifies that 1 completed this application, and that all entries on it and information in it are true and complete to the best of my knowledge.
+This certifies that I completed this application, and that all entries on it and information in it are true and complete to the best of my knowledge.

 Note: A motor carrier may require an applicant to provide information in addition to the information required by the Federal Motor Carrier Safety Regulations.